-J. Terry Dewberry, age 67, serves on our Board of Directors.
+J. Terry Dewberry, age 68, serves on our Board of Directors.
 He became a Director of MiMedx Group, Inc. in September 2009.
 Mr. Dewberry is a private investor with significant experience at both the management and board levels in the healthcare industry.
 He has extensive experience in corporate mergers and takeovers on both the buy and sell sides at sizes up to \$5 billion.
 He has served on the Boards of Directors of several publicly traded healthcare products and services companies, including Respironics, Inc. (Nasdaq:RESP) (1998-2008), Matria Healthcare, Inc. (Nasdaq:MATR) (2006-2008), Healthdyne Information Enterprises, Inc. (1996-2002), Healthdyne Technologies, Inc. (1993-1997), Home Nutritional Services, Inc. (1989-1994) and Healthdyne, Inc. (1981-1996).
 From March 1992 until March 1996, Mr. Dewberry was Vice Chairman of Healthdyne, Inc. From 1984 to 1992, he served as President and Chief Operating Officer, and Executive Vice President of Healthdyne, Inc. Mr. Dewberry received a Bachelor of Electrical Engineering from Georgia Institute of Technology in 1967 and a Masters of Public Accounting from Georgia State University in 1972.
 Mr. Dewberry was nominated as a director due to his extensive business and financial background and experience as a member of the Boards of Directors of other publicly traded companies and a member of the Audit Committee of at least one other public company.

 Larry W. Papasan, age 71, serves on our Board of Directors.
 He became a Director of Alynx in February 2008 and of MiMedx Group, Inc. in March 2008.
 He was first elected as a Director of MiMedx, Inc. in April 2007.
 From July 1991 until his retirement in May 2002, Mr. Papasan served as President of Smith & Nephew Orthopaedics.
 Mr. Papasan has been a Director and Chairman of the Board of Directors of BioMimetic Therapeutics, Inc. (NasdaqGM:BMTI) since August 2005.
 BioMimetic Therapeutics, Inc. is developing and commercializing bio-active recombinant protein-device combination products for the healing of musculoskeletal injuries and disease, including orthopedic, periodontal, spine and sports injury applications.
-Mr. Papasan has also served as a member of the Board of Directors of Reaves Utility Income Fund (NasdaqCM:UTG), a closed-end management investment company, since February 2003 and of Triumph Bankshares, Inc. (a bank holding company) since April 2005.
-Mr. Papasan also serves as a Director of SSR Engineering, Inc. and AxioMed Spine Corporation.
-Since January 2009, Mr. Papasan has also served as a member of the Board of Directors of ExtraOrtho, Inc. Mr. Papasan is also on the Board of BioMedixal Tissue Technologies and Cagenix, Inc. Mr. Papasan was nominated as a director due to his extensive business experience, including experience in the medical device field, as well as experience as a director of several other companies, both public and private.
+Mr. Papasan has been a member of the Board of Directors of Reaves Utility Income Fund (NasdaqCM:UTG), a closed-end management investment company, since February 2003 and of Triumph Bankshares, Inc. (a bank holding company) since April 2005.
+Mr. Papasan also serves as a director of SSR Engineering, Inc., AxioMed Spine Corporation, BioMedical Tissue Technologies and Cagenix, Inc. Bio Nova Medical, Inc. and Six Fix, Inc. Mr. Papasan was nominated as a director due to his extensive business experience, including experience in the medical device field, as well as experience as a director of several other companies, both public and private.